cciw-uk/data-protection/01 Decisions and actions document.rst

       contractors used in accordance with the WOYD policy and physical records.

   Are we actually going to keep a list of the location of every personal device of CCiW leaders?
-And what about online services - in general the nature of "cloud" computing is that you don't know the location of the computing device.
 And what would this list actually achieve?

-  Similarly, in my work for my current client, my boss has had a headache attempting to adapt computer use policies from "templates", because our company is "remote first", where most people work from their own machines, and many policies have that as an afterthought.
+  Similarly, in my work for my current client, my boss has had a headache attempting to adapt computer use policies from templates, because our company is "remote first", where most people work from their own machines, and many policies have that as an afterthought.

-  I think it is often easier to write things from scratch with a knowledge of CCiW and GDPR rather than trying to adapt someone else's policy.
+  So I think it is often easier to write things from scratch with a knowledge of CCiW and GDPR rather than trying to adapt someone else's policy.

 * That said, we should definitely look at "prior art" even if we don't use it,